PrITTI: Primitive-based Generation of Controllable and Editable 3D Semantic Urban Scenes: Experiments

-\boldparagraph{Primitives vs. Voxels} SemCity represents scenes using fixed-resolution voxel grids, while our method combines ground raster maps with 3D object primitives, resulting in a significantly more compact and memory-efficient representation.
-As shown in \figref{fig:reconstruction}, our method requires only 2.52 MB per scene (2.50 MB for rasters and just 0.02 MB for primitives) compared to 8.00 MB for SemCity at its highest resolution (\( 256^{2} \times 32\)), which is over \( 3\times\) larger.
-By default, during AE training, SemCity’s decoder is evaluated on a subsampled set of 400K points, rather than the full voxel grid.
-While this was sufficient in their setup, where training was performed on voxelized LiDAR scans that only partially capture scene geometry (e.g., building outlines), we found it limiting when training on our voxelized dataset, which preserves complete volumetric geometry.
-Although full grid evaluation was infeasible due to GPU memory constraints, increasing the query points count to 1M significantly improves reconstruction performance, raising mIoU from 70.52 to 93.81.
-We refer to this configuration as SemCity (Base).
-To reduce memory requirements, we also train SemCity at lower resolutions (\( 64^{2} \times 8\) and \( 128^{2} \times 16\)), where evaluating all grid points is feasible, and then upsample the outputs to match the highest target resolution.
-While this reduces per-scene memory requirement to 0.12 MB and 1.00 MB, respectively, it considerably lowers mIoU to 50.52 and 68.98, both falling below our method's 70.27.
+\boldparagraph{Primitives vs. Voxels} Our method combines ground raster maps with primitives, yielding an edit-friendly but also more compact and memory-efficient representation than voxel-based baselines.
+As shown in \tabref{tab:reconstruction_quantitative}, it requires only 2.52 MB per scene (2.50 MB for rasters, 0.02 MB for primitives) versus 8.00 MB for SemCity and 3.05 MB for XCube at their finest resolution.
+By default, during AE training, SemCity’s decoder is evaluated on 400K sampled query points.
+We found that this limits performance on our voxelized dataset that preserves full volumetric geometry (\eg entire building volumes instead of outlines).
+We hence also evaluated an improved version with 1M query points, which greatly improved reconstruction (mIoU 70.52 $\rightarrow$ 93.81).
+We refer to this configuration as SemCity-1M.
+To reduce memory usage, we also train our baselines at lower resolutions and upsample the outputs to \( 256^2 \times 32\).
+This reduces per-scene memory requirements but causes a sharp drop in reconstruction quality (see \tabref{tab:reconstruction_quantitative}).
+While upsampled models are more memory-efficient and sometimes comparable to ours (\eg SemCity at \( 128^{2} \times 16\)), they cannot scale to higher resolutions, where finer grids demand prohibitive memory or incur severe upsampling artifacts.
 This highlights a clear trade-off between memory requirements and reconstruction quality in voxel-based approaches.
-In contrast, our representation is resolution-independent and achieves comparable reconstruction quality with minimal memory requirements, despite using a much more compact latent space and being subject to approximation errors from voxelizing our scenes for evaluation.
-A qualitative comparison in Fig.~\ref{tab:reconstruction_qualitative} shows that SemCity can occasionally produce incomplete objects due to missing query points in those regions, which mistakenly leads to empty voxels.
-The figure also illustrates how fixed-resolution grids can introduce artifacts like vertical clipping as seen in a truncated vegetation primitive.
+In contrast, our representation is resolution-independent and achieves comparable reconstruction quality with constant, low memory, despite voxelization of our scenes introducing additional errors not present in voxel-native baselines.
+Importantly, as will be demonstrated in \secref{sec:stage_2}, our primitive-based model exhibits superior generation capabilities, benefiting from its compact and semantically-structured 3D scene representation.